Choosing Joy

 Justin will be changed.
 He will be different in many ways.
 But I trust that it will be for his ultimate good.
 (Romans 8:28)

-My prayer is that Justin remembers the laughter at the end of today, not the puncture of needles and nauseating infusion of chemicals.
+My hope is that Justin remembers the laughter at the end of today, not the puncture of needles and nauseating infusion of chemicals.
 Find someone to blast with darts and laugh your heads off together.
 You’d be surprised how much it helps.

 Then our mouth was filled with laughter, and our tongue with shouts of joy; then they said among the nations, “The Lord has done great things for them.”
 Psalm 126:2

-I am glad to hear that Justin is in the maintenance phase and pray that he stays in remission.
+1. I am glad to hear that Justin is in the maintenance phase and pray that he stays in remission.
 God bless that boy and may He continue to strengthen him physically and emotionally.

 Prayers for you and your family too.